UNINETTSigma2/documentation/code_development/olivia_pytorch.md

 In this guide, we’ll be testing PyTorch on the Olivia system, which uses the Aarch64 architecture on its compute nodes.
 To do this, we’ll use specific PyTorch wheels compatible with this architecture.

 Note: This documentation is a work in progress and is intended for testing purposes.
 If you encounter any issues or something does not work as expected, please let us know.
+Furthermore, this approach relies on `pip` installation, which can degrade the file system.
+As a result, it will no longer be permitted after the pilot phase.

 Key Considerations: